We may earn money or products from the companies mentioned in this post. Merci!

-No matter the name on the label – Krafts®, Miracle Whip®, Duke’s®, Hellman’s®, even 365® – they are all supposedly “real”.
+No matter the name on the label – Krafts®, Miracle Whip®, Duke’s®, Hellman’s®, even the organic 365® – they are all supposedly “real”.
 I would hope so.

 When I make my own mayo, I know exactly what the ingredients are and I can pronounce the name of each and every one of them.